Skip to content

 You will find the public bet and money percentages for each game of the March Madness tournament above.
 There will be some NIT games mixed in as well, so be sure you read the label under each matchup.

-Here’s what we’re seeing from the March Madness public betting splits for the first round of the tournament:
+Here’s what we’re seeing from the March Madness public betting splits for the National Championship:

 Public’s NCAAB Betting Record